 I would love to see those beautyful old barberpoles adorn the streets again.

-So it has become my mission to bring new live to the barberpole.
+So it had become my mission tob ring new live tot he old barberpole.

-The poles you can see on my website are brand new: designed, turned and decorated by myself.
+The poles you can see at my website are brand new: designed, turned and decorated by myself.

-However, they look identical to the barberpoles that have been hanging on the barbershops for at least 70 years in all kinds of weather and exhaust gasses, and then left for about 50 years in the attic.
+However, they look identical tot he barberpoles that have been hanging on the barbershops for at least 70 years in all kinds of weather and exhaust gasses, and then left for 50 years in the attic.

 By using outdated painting techniques and matt paint the poles look authentic.

-The corresponding frame can be adapted according to the situation of the façade, where it will be placed and coated to prevent rust and weathering.
+The correspinding frame can adapted according tot he situation of the façade, where i twill be placed and coated to prevent rust and weathering.

-I'm sure you won't be climbing a ladder every year with a paintbrush in your hand instead a shavingbrush?
+I’m sure you wan’t be climbing a ladder every year wit a paintbruh in your hand instead a shavingbrush?